docopt/docopts/README.md

 [make README.md]: # (./docopts --version | get_version "This is a transitional release:")

 ```
-This is a transitional release: docopts 0.6.3
+This is a transitional release: v0.6.3-rc1
 ```

 This release will be maintained for compatibility, only fixes will be provided.
-The 0.6.2 version is fully compatible with the previous version of `docopts`.
+The 0.6.3 version is fully compatible with the previous version of `docopts`.

 ## SYNOPSIS